-As any true history buff will attest, the history of Parmington Township - forerunner to today's elites of Farmington and Farmington Hilb - offeriots of capilvating characters and milestone events.
+As any true history buff will attest, the history of Farmington Township - forerunner to today's cities of Farmington and Farmington Hills - ofters lots of captivating characters and milestone events.

-stone events.
-It's within that backdrop the Farmington Observer, in cooperation with the Farmington Historical Society, kicks off the first Farmington Footprints in History Contest.
+It's within that backdrop the Farmington Observer, in cooperation with

+the Farmington Historical Society,

+kicks off the first Farmington Foot-

-The timing certainly seems appropriate.
+prints in History Contest.
+The timing certainly sems appropriate.
 This year, Botsford Inn is celebrating its sesquicentennial.
-Next year, it's the state of Michigan's turn to be a it's the state of Michigan's turn to be a century and a half old.
+Next year, it's the state of Michigan's turn to be a century and a half old.

-The Observer's new Footprints In History column, which runs monthly, has been very well received.
-And the 1986 version of the Farmington Foun-ders Festival isn't far off.
+History with runs monthly, has been very well received.
+And the 1986 version of the Farmington Founders Festival Ian't ia roff.

-The rules to enter the Farmington Footprints in History Contest are simple; Anyone with an interest in Farmington Township's early years can enter.
+The rules to enter the Farmington Footprints in History Contest are simple: The Observer's new Footprints in itstory column, which runs monthly, as been very well excelved, and the 968 version of the Farmington Four Festival isn't are off.
+The rules to enter the Farmington costprints in History Contest are simple; Anyone with an interest in Farmings ton Township's early years can enter.
 School children and senior citizens are especially encouraged to participate.
-Members of the Farmington Historical Society and employees of the Farmington Observer are, of course, ineligible.
+Members of the Farmington Historical Society and employees of the Farmington Observer are, of course, incligible.